fedir/ghstat/README.md

     ./ghstat

 After that, `result.csv` file will be created (or updated, if it's already exists) with the statistics of selected repositories.

+## Comparaison methodology

+We choosed following metrics, here they are, in alphabetical order :

+* Active forkers - more is better
+* Age in days - newest is better :)
+* Closed issues, % - more is better
+* Contributors - more is better
+* Forks - more is better
+* Watchers - more is better